Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Add-AzKeyVaultKey.md

 more information, see
 [How to Generate and Transfer HSM-Protected Keys for Azure Key Vault](http://go.microsoft.com/fwlink/?LinkId=522252).
-As a best practice, back up your key after it is created or updated, by using the Backup-AzureKeyVaultKey cmdlet.
+As a best practice, back up your key after it is created or updated, by using the Backup-AzKeyVaultKey cmdlet.
 There is no undelete functionality, so if you accidentally delete your key or delete it and then change your mind, the key is not recoverable unless you have a backup of it that you can restore.